osmcode/libosmium/README.md

 * test: Tests (see below).

-* doc: This is where the documentation will be build, call "make doc" to build.
+* doc: Config for documentation.

 ## Building